-Option 1 Equality Impact Assessment (EIA) not required - the EIA checklist has been completed.

-Option 2 In determining this matter the Executive Member needs to consider the EIA associated with this item in advance of making the decision.

-Option 3 In determining this matter the Executive Board Members need to consider the EIA associated with this item in advance of making the decision.
+Option 1 Equality Impact Assessment (EIA) not required - the EIA checklist has been complete eted Option 2 In determining this matter the Executive Member needs to consider the EIA associa with this item in advance of making the decision. ıted Option 3 In determining this matter the Executive Board Members need to consider the EIA associated with this item in advance of making the decision.

-10. CONSULTATIONS
+11. CONSULTATIONS

-10.1 The issues raised in this report have been discussed previously with Audit and Governance Committee and the Treasury Management Group.
+11.1 The issues raised in this report have been discussed previously with Audit and Governance Committee and Treasury Management Group.

-11. STATEMENT OF COMPLIANCE
+12. STATEMENT OF COMPLIANCE

-11.1 The recommendations are made further to advice from the Monitoring Officer and the Section 151 Officer has confirmed that they do not incur unlawful expenditure.
+The recommendations are made further to advice from the Monitoring Officer and the Section 151 Officer has confirmed that they do not incur unlawful expenditure.
 They are also compliant with equality legislation and an equality analysis and impact assessment has been considered.
 The recommendations reflect the core principles of good governance set out in the Council's Code of Corporate Governance.

-12. DECLARATION OF INTEREST
+13. DECLARATION OF INTEREST

-All Declarations of Interest of any Executive Member consulted and note of any dispensation granted by the Chief Executive will be recorded and published if applicable
+All Declarations of Interest of any Executive Member consulted and note of any dispensation granted by the Chief Executive will be recorded in the Summary of Decisions published on the day following the meeting.

 VERSION: 1.0

-CONTACT OFFICER: Ron Turvey, Deputy Finance Manager
+CONTACT OFFICER: Jody Spencer-Anforth (Ext 507748)

-DATE: 28 th February 2019
+DATE: 28 th February 2020

-BACKGROUND PAPER: None
+BACKGROUND None

+PAPER:

-TREASURY MANAGEMENT STRATEGY 2019/20
+TREASURY MANAGEMENT STRATEGY 2020/21